LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/README.md

  orbitInclination (optional): default value is 0. planet's orbital inclination

+   orbitLongitude (optional): no default value. planet's longitude of (AN), format 'DEGREE,MINUTE', e.g. '30,33'

         obliquity (optional): default value is 0. planet's obliquity

  dontGenerateVein (optional): default value is true. if you want veins to generated on your new planet, set this option to false